NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quill Spray.md

 * * *

 You can launch a mass of quills at opponents.
-You spray quills in a @Template\[cone|distance:30\], dealing 5d8 piercing damage.
+You spray quills in a 30-foot cone, dealing 1d8 piercing damage.
 Each creature in the area must attempt a Reflex check saving throw against the higher of your class DC or spell DC.
-On a critical failure, a creature also takes 5 persistent bleed damage.
+On a critical failure, a creature also takes 1 bleed damage.
 At 11th level and every even level thereafter, the piercing damage increases by 1d8 and the persistent bleed damage increases by 1.

-Leveled Piercing Damage

-Leveled Bleed Damage

 * * *

 _**Note** The feat does not specify the type of saving throw required.
 A reflex saving throw has been added, in line with Barbed Quills._

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*